uviclibraries/rstudio/tidyverse-data.md

 - Do not wrap the package name in quotes when using `library()`.

-- :heavy_exclamation_mark: Put this command in your R script, not in the console.
+- ❗ Put this command in your R script, not in the console.
 Why?
 The package only needs to be *installed* once, but it needs to be *loaded* any time you open your script.

   - Packages also need to be reloaded every time the project is ‘knit’, an action covered in the intermediate workshop.